-The group most affected by Medicaid expansion are individuals currently in the coverage gap in nonexpansion states.
-The coverage gap refers to individuals who have incomes above their state's eligibility level but lower than the FPL.
-People below the FPL (also described as 100% of the FPL) do not qualify for tax credits in the ACA Marketplace.
+The group most affected by Medicaid expansion is individuals currently in the coverage gap in nonexpansion states.
+The coverage gap refers to individuals who have incomes above their state's eligibility level but lower than the 100 percent of the FPL.
+People below 100% of the FPL do not qualify for tax credits in the ACA Marketplace.
 Therefore, people in nonexpansion states who make between their state's Medicaid eligibility level and 100 percent of the FPL do not have appropriate insurance coverage.
 In expansion states, most nonelderly childless adults (including childless women of reproductive age) and parents qualify for Medicaid if their incomes are at or below 138 percent of the FPL.